Another BRIXEL in the Wall: Towards Cheaper Dense Features: Experiments

 \subsection{Beyond DINOv3 backbones}

 This work was originally inspired by the size-agnostic pretraining of DINOv3.
 However, given the convincing results for this model family, we wondered how well BRIXEL can reconstruct feature maps of other foundation models.
-To this end, we trained the student-teacher setup as described above for the base variant of the recent SigLIP 2 model \cite{tschannenSigLIPMultilingualVisionLanguage2025} and show qualitative results in \cref{fig:siglip}.
-Despite noisy feature maps, we observe that the student is able to reconstruct the teacher output reasonably well.
-However, it also produces the high frequency noise exhibited by the teacher, likely due to imperfect generalization across image sizes.
+To this end, we trained the student-teacher setup as described above for the base variant of the recent SigLIP \cite{tschannenSigLIPMultilingualVisionLanguage2025} and Perception Encoder (P. ENC.) \cite{bolyaPerceptionEncoderBest2025} models.
+For Perception encoder, we study the 'spatial' variant as it yields the cleanest dense features.
+We train BRIXEL for these models using the same setup as for DINOv3.
+Qualitative results are shown in \cref{fig:beyond_qualitative} and indicate that BRIXEL produces faithful high-resolution feature maps for these model families as well.

+To study quantitative performance, we rerun all downstream performance probes described above for SIGLIP 2 and Perception Encoder.
+These results are shown in \cref{tab:beyond-backbones}.
+We observe an increase in performance comparable to that for DINOv3, showing that BRIXEL does generalize well across different pretraining recipes.